leiyangly/HapLongLINEr/README.md

 getorf (EMBOSS)
 Authors

-Lei Yang and Amanda Norseen
+Lei Yang, Amanda Norseen and Rick McLaughlin

-Usage

-To run the main pipeline, use:
+**Usage**

+Module 1 (RepeatMasker-based):
 HapLongLINEr.sh your.genome.fa repeatmasker.bed reference.genome.fa

-Output
+Module 2 (RepeatMasker-free, SV-based):
+Documentation and example command coming soon.

+Module 3 (Sequence repository):
+See the repository folder or FASTA files with curated pangenome-level L1s.

+**Output**

 Files ending with .HapLongLINEr.output.txt:
-Two-column, tab-delimited text files.
-First column: LINE-1 info from your assembly
+Two-column, tab-delimited text files with L1 info from your assembly and corresponding hg38 coordinates.
-Second column: Corresponding info in hg38
-Each field contains: chromosome, coordinate, strand, intactness, and L1 family, separated by underscores.
 Files ending with .L1HSPA2PA3AllORF.intact.fa:
-FASTA file containing the sequences of all intact L1HS, L1PA2, and L1PA3 elements from the input assembly.
+FASTA file containing all intact L1HS, L1PA2, and L1PA3 sequences from the input assembly.
+Additional curated FASTA files for the pangenome reference set.
 Running on an HPRC Individual

 Edit the first 10 lines of LoopRunHapLongLINEr.sh to set directories and input files, then run: